The Tampa police officers peered into the water below the Howard Frankland Bridge and saw a young woman clinging to a concrete piling.

 Jurjevich wanted to dive in right then, but his supervisors told him to wait.
 They hoped a Coast Guard boat would arrive.

-As time passed, the woman looked like she was slipping under the surface.
+As time passed, the woman looked as if she was slipping under the surface.
 The police thought they had only moments to save her.

 The water was so cold it stole his breath.